CNN Philippines Newsroom: COVID-19 pandemic

 On March 17, 2020, it was announced that some newscasts including all the weekday editions of Newsroom are temporarily called off until things normalize due to the skeletal workforce imposed by the network due to the coronavirus pandemic.
 On March 30, 2020, the network brought back a special edition of Newsroom on its 9 pm timeslot with Rico Hizon as an anchor.
-The special edition was replaced by Theì Final Word which aired beginning April 20, 2020.
+The special edition was replaced by The Final Word which aired beginning April 20, 2020.
 On April 2, 2020, Newsroom Ngayon was moved to 3 pm timeslot while the Saturday noontime edition was replaced by a 9 am Saturday edition and a 10 am Sunday Edition with Ina Andolong-Chavenia as an anchor, in the following months, Mai Rodriguez replaced Andolong on both morning weekend edition, while Menchu Macapagal replaced Claire Celdran on its 6 pm weekend edition.
-Currently, the weekday morning and junior editions remain off the air, and the weekend editions were anchored in Filipino language.
+In June 2020, the weekend editions were anchored in Filipino language.
+Due to the pandemic, the weekday morning and junior editions was cancelled in March 2020, and the weekend morning edition was also cancelled months later.

-On February 11, 2023 the network announced the return of Newsroom Weekend in 30 minutes format (6 pm to 6:30 pm) and will be broadcast in the Filipino language which was aired on September 10, 2022 competing with other Filipino-language newscasts such as ABS-CBN Kapamilya Channel and A2Z's TV Patrol Weekend, PTV's Ulat Bayan Weekend, TV5 and One PH's Frontline Pilipinas Weekend, UNTV's Ito Ang Balìta Weekend, Net 25's Mata ng Agila, SMNI's Weekender World and GMA Network and GTV's 24 Oras Weekend.

-Current presenters
+Final presenters

 The presenters of the broadcasts are arranged according to assigned slots and priority when special editions would warrant across their timeslots.